vipolise/ydk-py-samples/README.md

 Instructions for using the basic apps can be found in their [README](https://github.com/CiscoDevNet/ydk-py-samples/tree/master/samples/basic) file.
 For Cisco IOS XR models, you would need a device running version 6.0.0 or later as the target.

 ## Vagrant Sandbox
-You can instantiate a YDK-PY sandbox on your computer using Vagrant.
+You can instantiate a YDK-Py sandbox on your computer using Vagrant.
 The sandbox will provide an Ubuntu (14.04) VM with YDK-Py pre-installed.
 Make sure you have these prerequisites installed on your computer:
 * [Virtualbox](https://www.virtualbox.org/wiki/Downloads)
 * [Vagrant](https://www.vagrantup.com/downloads.html)
 * An ssh client